Climbing Vegetables and Fruits

 Let's take a look at ideas for a pergola support first.

 Any pergola can be used to grow climbing vegetables, although there are those that lend themselves to the task.
 Both metal and wooden pergolas are an ideal way to achieve this.
-Curved or flat, pointed, or completely round, the rafter style can add a dramatic effect to the whole look.
+Curved, flat, pointed, or completely round, the rafter style can add a dramatic effect to the whole look.

 Build your pergola from a manufactured pergola kit or make your own support DIY pergola from the free plans.
 Either way is ideal for growing a vertical garden.